RasPatrick55-dev/JBRAVO_Screener/RUNBOOK.md

 ## Nightly pipeline

-* Use `python -m scripts.run_pipeline --steps screener,backtest,metrics` in scheduled tasks.
+* Use `python -m scripts.run_pipeline --steps screener,backtest,metrics,ranker_eval` in scheduled tasks.
 Pass additional screener flags via `--screener-args "..."` when you need to tweak liquidity thresholds without editing the wrapper script.
 * After each screener run the pipeline inspects `data/top_candidates.csv`.
 If there are no rows it invokes `scripts.fallback_candidates`, logs `[INFO] FALLBACK_CHECK reason=no_candidates rows_out=<N> source=<scored|predictions|static>`, and rewrites `data/latest_candidates.csv` with canonical headers (`timestamp,symbol,score,exchange,close,volume,universe_count,score_breakdown,entry_price,adv20,atrp,source`).
 This ensures the executor and dashboard always have at least one row to render.
 * PythonAnywhere deployments now log `[INFO] DASH_RELOAD method=<pa|touch> rc=<0|ERR>` at the end of each pipeline run.
 The pipeline first tries `pa_reload_webapp $PYTHONANYWHERE_DOMAIN`; when unavailable it touches `/var/www/${PYTHONANYWHERE_DOMAIN//./_}_wsgi.py` instead.
 * `scripts.metrics` can be scheduled before the first trade executes; both the pipeline and the metrics script tolerate a missing `data/trades_log.csv`, creating an empty header stub and still writing `data/metrics_summary.csv` with zeroed metrics.